 - 1) Pursuant to Articles 41(1)(a), 41(3) and 10(a)(ii) as well as Annex VI, section 2 of the REACH Regulation, the Registrant shall submit for the registered substance: - a.
-Composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1)(a) below; and - b.
-Description of the analytical methods or the appropriate bibliographical references for the identification of the substance (Annex VI, 2.3.7.), as specified under section III.1)(b) below. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
-The detailed identity of the substance intended to be tested in the proposed pre-natal developmental toxicity study.
-The information to be provided shall include the composition of the substance to be tested, as described under section III.1)(a) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
-An adequate justification detailing and documenting why information on Rosin, fumarated, EC No. 266-040-8, the substance proposed to be tested would fulfil the information requirement of pre-natal developmental toxicity study of Annex IX and X, section 8.7.2. for the registered substance, as further described under section III.3) below.
+Composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1) below; - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit information on: - a.
+Detailed identity of the substance intended to be tested in the proposed studies for pre-natal developmental toxicity and two-generation reproductive toxicity.
+The information to be provided shall include the chemical name or any other identifier of the substance to be tested and its composition, as described under sections III.1) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
+If the substance specified in point 2 above is not the registered substance, an adequate justification detailing and documenting why information on the substance proposed to be tested would fulfil the information requirement of Pre-natal developmental toxicity and Two-generation reproductive toxicity for the registered substance, as further described under section III.3) below.